Newport’s Clean Water Journey: From Combined Sewer Overflow to Integration

 Read more…

-- Washington Street CSO Treatment Facility
+- Wellington Avenue CSO Treatment Facility (constructed 1978)

-- Wellington Avenue CSO Treatment Facility
+- Washington Street CSO Treatment Facility (constructed 1991)

 Where We Are Now

-What is Integrated Planning?
+What Integrated Planning Includes

 WPC’s Integrated Water Quality and Resilience Strategy combines: